 - Dry kibble may not be preferred by fussy cats or those with dental disease or other oral health issues.

-Blue Buffalo Wilderness grain-free canned cat food is a nutrient-rich, grain-free wet food that meets all of your cat’s nutritional needs.
-The recipe includes a lot of delicious chicken to provide the cat with sufficient protein.
-Blue Buffalo Wilderness Grain Free Mature Recipe canned cat food is made using only the best natural ingredients, with the addition of vitamins and taurine to support the health of the immune system and urinary tract.
+It is a nutrient-rich, grain-free product that meets all of nutritional needs.
+The recipe includes a lot of delicious chicken to provide the pet with sufficient protein.
+This product is made using only the best natural ingredients, with the addition of vitamins and taurine to support the health of the immune system and urinary tract.
 The feed does not contain by-products from poultry, corn, wheat, soy, or artificial preservatives.

 - Made with a combination of the best natural ingredients.